7 ways to stay healthy (and sane) during the fall coronavirus surge - Local News 8

 For the next several months, new Covid-19 infections, hospitalizations and deaths are expected to keep rising as the temperatures keep dropping.

 But that doesn’t mean your fall and winter have to be miserable.
-Here are eight ways you can stay healthy, sane and actually enjoy these cold-weather months:
+Here are seven ways you can stay healthy, sane and actually enjoy these cold-weather months:

 1. Find your social distancing crew and stick with it